alex-mous/PrinterPi/README.md

 #### Final Steps
 Place a roll of paper on the pencil and feed it into the printer. ___Note: you may need to install some tape to prevent paper from curling up in the gap between the printer's output and the lid.___ Finally slide on the lid, and it should click into place (if not, sand and trim until it fits).

-### Client Setup
+### Client Setup - Chrome Extension
-#### Install the host program
-First, download a copy of the GitHub code and place it in a safe location.
-___Note: you will need to do the following operations on each client computer you would like to use with the printer.___
-Put the IP address from the Raspberry Pi in IP_ADDRESS.txt in the Host folder.
-You can then either compile the Java files yourself, or use the precompiled ones supplied in the "Host Compiled" folder.
-After that is complete, run the installer.bat file.
-This will add a value to the registry that allows the Chrome Extension to communicate the ThermalPrinterClient program.
-#### Chrome Extension
 To install the Chrome Extension, navigate to <a href="chrome://extensions">chrome://extensions</a> and check the box in the upper right corner reading "Developer mode."
 After this, click the "Load unpacked" button, and select the folder containing the extension.
 Finally, after the extension appears, you can uncheck the "Developer mode" box.
+Instead, this application is pending review in the Chrome Store, and may become available.

 ### Usage
 #### Printing
 Click on the extension on Google Chrome, navigate to either the eBay Print a shipping label page or the PayPal Activity page (make sure to open at least one transaction; the data gathered will appear if successful), ensure that the printer is up and running, press the "Parse Data" button to read the data off of the webpage, and finally press the "Print" button.
 If all is well, a message "Successfully sent data to the printer" will appear, the printer's light will start flashing and the paper will print.
 If not, please see Troubleshooting below.
-Also, there is a "Save Data" button to save the data into the extension, so that when it is reopened, the same settings will show.
+Also, there is a "Save Data" button to save the data into the extension, so that when it is reopened, the same settings will show. *Note: before using the printer for the first time, you will need to set up the options.
+Navigate to this page by using the button at the very bottom of the Chrome Extension and fill in the fields as directed (including the IP address from earlier)*
 #### Booting Up and Shutting Down
 On boot, the printer will flash its LED slowly to indicate that the printer is ready for use.
 When you want to shut it down, press and hold the power button until the LED turns off.
 Then disconnect the power supply.
 #### Note